 What is a Neighborhood Association?

 A neighborhood association, generally speaking, is a voluntary, volunteer-run association that serves its membership by informing them of issues that may affect the neighborhood.
 There is usually a newsletter and an email chain to keep residents informed.
 Your volunteers monitor the City of Tampa's city council calendar for issues affecting the neighborhood, and do their best to inform you of them so you may determine if you support or oppose the issues.
 Committees may be formed, as needed.
 Meetings are organized and held to address concerns, foster a community attitude, and determine next steps when and if a need arises for action.
-The Bayshore Beautiful Homeowner's Association is the recognized association for the City of Tampa.

 What are our boundaries?

 The BBHA is the recognized neighborhood association for our neighborhood boundaries, which are Gandy, Bayshore Boulevard, Himes, and El Prado.
 Julia Circle was recently added to our boundaries.

 What do our dues cover?
 (Note: Dues are waived for the remainder of the 2018 year)

 Dues support the usual operating expenses of a volunteer association which includes, for our particular association, our PO Box, our website, postage, copies, meeting refreshments, printing costs, yard signs for meetings, and other operational expenses.
 Your dues also cover corporation fees and our membership in Tampa Homeowners an Association of Neighborhoods, or THAN.

 If you believe in the mission of the BBHA, you are more than welcome to contribute more than your dues.
 Doing so helps your volunteers continue to make the neighborhood a better place.